College of Arts and Sciences

-Graduate students within Arts and Sciences have received marks of distinction that include local, national, and international scholarship/fellowship awards.
+Graduate students within Arts and Sciences have received marks of distinction that include local, national, and international scholarships and fellowships.

 Departments in the College of Arts and Sciences work with various programs, schools, and colleges to offer cooperative and interdisciplinary degree programs at the graduate level.
 Well-funded research opportunities for graduate students are extensive among the science departments.